 Businesses have become obsessed with metrics.
 More metrics are treated as producing greater the results.
 And, the better the metrics, the better the results.

-This search for an omnipotent metric is the byproduct of an unhealthy obsession with outcomes—the movement of a nonexistent needle—that ends up conflating measurement with progress.
+This metric fixation is the byproduct of an unhealthy obsession with outcomes—the movement of a nonexistent needle—that ends up conflating measurement with progress.

 This outcome obsession has resulted in measuring the what and often ignoring the why and how.
-As Deming writes, “A numerical goal accomplishes nothing…What counts is the method—by what method?…If you can accomplish a goal without a method, then why were you not doing it last year?”3
+As Deming writes, “A numerical goal accomplishes nothing….What counts is the method—by what method?…If you can accomplish a goal without a method, then why were you not doing it last year?”2

 An evaluation must look at the whole picture rather than an arbitrary outcome—much less a single outcome.